Kraftwerk: Technological innovations

-Kraftwerk used a custom-built vocoder on their albums Ralf & Florian and Autobahn; the device was constructed by engineers P. Leunig and K. Obermayer of the Physikalisch-Technische Bundesanstalt Braunschweig.
+Kraftwerk used a custom-built vocoder on its albums Ralf & Florian and Autobahn; the device was constructed by engineers P. Leunig and K. Obermayer of the Physikalisch-Technische Bundesanstalt Braunschweig.
 Hütter and Schneider received a patent for an electronic drum kit with sensor pads, filed in July 1975 and issued in June 1977.
 It must be hit with metal sticks, which are connected to the device to complete a circuit that triggers analog synthetic percussion sounds.
 The band first performed in public with this device in 1973, on the television program Aspekte (on the all-German channel Zweites Deutsches Fernsehen), where it was played by Wolfgang Flür.
 They created drum machines for Autobahn and Trans-Europe Express.

-On the Radio-Activity tour in 1976 Kraftwerk tested out an experimental light-beam-activated drum cage allowing Flür to trigger electronic percussion through arm and hand movements.
+For the Radio-Activity tour in 1976, Kraftwerk tested out an experimental light-beam-activated drum cage that allowed Flür to trigger electronic percussion through arm and hand movements.
 Unfortunately, the device did not work as planned, and it was quickly abandoned.
-The same year Ralf Hütter and Florian Schneider commissioned Bonn-based "Synthesizerstudio Bonn, Matten & Wiechers" to design and build the Synthanorma Sequenzer with Intervallomat, a 4×8 / 2×16 / 1×32 step-sequencer system with some features that commercial products couldn't provide at that time.
+The same year Ralf Hütter and Florian Schneider commissioned Bonn-based Synthesizerstudio Bonn, Matten & Wiechers to design and build the Synthanorma Sequenzer with Intervallomat, a 4×8 / 2×16 / 1×32 step-sequencer system with some features that commercial products couldn't provide at that time.
 The music sequencer was used by the band for the first time to control the electronic sources creating the rhythmic sound of the album Trans-Europe Express.

 Since 2002, Kraftwerk's live performances have been conducted with the use of virtual technology (i.e. software replicating and replacing original analogue or digital equipment).
 According to Fritz Hilpert, "the mobility of music technology and the reliability of the notebooks and software have greatly simplified the realization of complex touring setups: we generate all sounds on the laptops in real time and manipulate them with controller maps.
 It takes almost no time to get our compact stage system set up for performance. [...]
 This way, we can bring our Kling-Klang Studio with us on stage.
 The physical light weight of our equipment also translates into an enormous ease of use when working with software synthesizers and sound processors.
 Every tool imaginable is within immediate reach or just a few mouse clicks away on the Internet."